 A DMS facilitates internal collaboration, but the real benefit comes from the power to support collaboration between different stakeholders.

 A DMS acts as a ‘silo-linker’, solving the problem of disjointedness and fostering better collaboration.
 This is achieved using ‘limited access’ partner functionalities, which allows third parties to take part in the creation, review and approval of documentation—but only in the areas you need them to see.
-This promotes a seamless user experience, improves collaborative efficiency, global research and engineering productivity.
+The result is a seamless user experience as well as improved collaborative efficiency, global research and engineering productivity.

 Your documents underpin every corner of your business.
 They are the foundation of your enterprise, and they enable you to promote better productivity and deliver value to customers.
 When managed effectively, they can save you from compliance and security implications, wasted resources and threats to your market value.

 Whilst the benefits can be enjoyed universally, not all document management systems were created equal.
-It’s important to approach the search for your vendor with a firm understanding of your business use case, objectives, and strategic plan.
+It’s important to have a firm understanding of your business use case, objectives, and strategic plan when searching for a vendor.
 That way, you’ll be better prepared to seek out the features, ask the right questions, and ultimately, satisfy your business requirements.
-Simply selecting a vendor because they have the longest feature list could be to the detriment of the value you eventually extract; you don’t want to pay for features you will not use.